simsinght/AppTip/README.md

 ## Notes
 UI animations as in Navigation animations?
-Because I have those.
+Because I have those. bill amount stays, but not for only under 10 minutes :(

 The settings page is described as optional in the writeup, but here it says it's required.
 Not sure if inconistency or I'm just reading it wrong.